23 Best Places to Visit in Central Mexico in Fall and Winter

 You’ll find tons of incredible museums, including the Alhondiga de Granaditas, the childhood home of the famous Mexican artist Diego Rivera, and the macabre Museo de Momias.

-There’s also a fun local market, Mercado Hidalgo, which is a good place to grab a cheap lunch or a glass of freshly squeezed orange juice in between activities.
+There’s also a fun local market, Mercado Hidalgo, which is a wonderful place to grab a cheap lunch or a glass of freshly squeezed orange juice in between activities.

 In the evening, join a callejoneada, a musical walking tour of the city’s most famous callejones.
 I’ve never done anything like it anywhere else!